Highly Effective Facial Rejuvenation

 After Your Treatment

 After an AHA peel, it is common to experience some temporary flaking or scaling, redness, and dryness of the skin.
 However, these conditions will disappear as the skin adjusts to treatment.
-After a phenol or TCA peel, Dr. Cappuccino may prescribe a mild pain medication to relieve any tingling or throbbing you may feel.
-If tape was used to cover your face, it will be removed after a day or two.
-A crust or scab will form on the treated area.
-To help your face heal properly, it is essential that you follow Dr. Cappuccino’s specific post-operative instructions.
-A TCA peel may also cause significant swelling, depending on the strength of the peel used.
+To help your face heal properly, it is essential that you follow Dr. Cappuccino’s specific peel instructions.
+A TCA peel may also cause swelling, depending on the strength of the peel used.

 Enjoying Your Results

-About two weeks after treatment, you may return to work and resume some of your normal activities.
-Your skin will be healed enough for you to wear makeup.
+One week after treatment, you may return to work and resume your normal activities.
 Dr. Cappuccino will work with you to ensure that you know exactly what to expect so you can rest assured and look forward to your incredible results.

 For more than ten years, he’s been bringing his patient-centric approach to patients in Frederick, Mount Airy, and beyond, and he’s excited to learn more about how he can help you overcome any cosmetic hurdles you might be facing.